Anthony Richardson ‘probably going to be gone for the year,’ Colts owner says as QB mulls surgery

 He was injured on the end of a short first-half run against Tennessee the previous week.
 After hitting the ground awkwardly, he stayed down for several minutes before walking slowly to the team’s medical tent, his right shoulder drooping.
 Richardson did not return to that 23-16 victory and went on injured reserve last week, a move that will keep him out at least three more weeks.

-The 6-foot-4, 244-pound former Florida star has been injury-prone in his first NFL season.
+The 6-foot-4, 244-pound former Florida Gators star has been injury prone in his first NFL season.

-He missed the final minute of Indy’s season opener with a bruised knee and sore ankle, left with a concussion in the first half of a Week 2 victory over Houston, and missed the following week while in the concussion protocol.
-Then, one week after returning to the field and finishing his first NFL game, he hurt his shoulder.
+He missed the final minute of Indy’s season opener with a bruised knee and sore ankle, left with a concussion in the first half of a Week 2 victory over Houston, missed the following week while still in the concussion protocol.
+Then one week after returning to the field and finishing his first NFL game, he hurt his shoulder.

 Indy drafted Richardson with the No. 4 overall pick in April and he was off to a promising start.
 He had thrown for 577 yards, three TDs and one interception while completing 59.7% of his throws in four games.
 He also has 25 carries for 136 yards and four TDs, becoming the first quarterback of the Super Bowl era with TD runs in each of his first three NFL games.